up42/docs/source/up42-blocks/processing/ship-identification.rst

 `Exact Earth historical vessel points API <https://www.exactearth.com/technology/satellite-ais>`_ and fuses the data to the ship geometries using iterative search.

-The AIS signal is queried for a time range around the satellite scene acquisition date, with the default being the a range of 15 minutes centered at the scene acquisition date.
+The AIS signal is queried for a time range (max +-720 minutes or 12 hours) around the satellite scene acquisition date, with the default being the a range of +-15 minutes centered at the scene acquisition date.
 E.g., for an acquisition date of 2020-01-20T16:45:56Z the AIS query is performed for 2020-01-20T16:30:56Z to 2020-01-20T17:00:56Z.
-Additionally the maximum number of features to be queried can be set, with the default being 1000.
-The output is the UP42 `data.json` GeoJSON file containing the ship geometries with the fused ship metadata.
+The output is the the `ship-identifications` GeoJSON file containing the ship geometries with the fused ship metadata, as well as the `data.json` containing the UP42 query properties.

 Supported parameters
 --------------------

-* ``minutes``: Delta of time in minutes around the satellite scene acquisition date for querying the AIS data feed (default: 15)
+* ``minutes``: Delta of time in minutes around the satellite scene acquisition date for querying the AIS data feed (default: 15, maximum: 720)
-* ``max_features``: Maximum amount of AIS point features queried by the Exact Earth API.

 Example usage
 -------------